balderdashy/sails-docs/sockets.md

 ## Still need more control?
-If you need more precise functionality, the raw Socket.io API is pretty straightforward to figure out; they did a good job making it pretty straightforward.
+If you need more precise functionality, the raw Socket.io API is pretty straightforward to figure out.
 You can read more here: http://socket.io/#how-to-use

 The root Socket.io object is available globally in Sails via `sails.io`.
 You can also access the currently connected socket in the request object, via `req.socket` in your controllers.